Tonkin snub-nosed monkey: Habitat

 The Tonkin snub-nosed monkey resides in primary forests which consist of bamboo and broadleaf evergreen.
-Recorded at elevations between 200 and 1200 m, its distribution is currently restricted to these forest which are located on hilltops and mountains created from karst limestone.
+Recorded at elevations between 200 and 1200 m, its distribution is currently restricted to these forests which are located on hilltops and mountains created from karst limestone.
 The species' environment is also defined by its monsoon rainfall and tropical temperatures.

 Ecological role

 The ecological role of the Tonkin snub-nosed monkey is very similar to that of other herbivorous monkeys, in that they disperse seeds through their feces and help to regenerate the forest environment.

 Status

 The Red River once used to be in the range of the Tonkin snub-nosed monkey before deforestation and human development.

 Five isolated extant populations have been identified since its rediscovery.
 Despite being heralded as a flagship species and subsequently receiving international attention and conservation actions, the population trend is still declining.
 Its range once included areas to the east of Vietnam's Red River.
 Today, its populations can be found in small areas within Tuyen Quang, Bac Kan, Ha Giang, and Thai Nguyen provinces.
 The largest known population of the Tonkin snub-nosed monkey exists in the Khau Ca Species and Habitat Conservation Area, located in the Ha Giang province.

 Habitat loss and hunting are some of the major causes for declines of naturally occurring populations of non-human primates, including the Tonkin snub-nosed monkey.
 Decades of expanding human population and increasing demands for scarce agriculturally viable lands have led to the loss and fragmentation of the monkey's habitats.
 Their habitats are suffering due to growing numbers of illegal logging in the forests, which restrict the Tonkin snub-nosed monkeys' actions as they live on the trees, and the occasional mining which causes polluted air and detrimental change in the environment for them.
 However, habitats of known Tonkin snub-nosed monkey populations were long lost and fragmented prior to their rediscovery.
 A pioneering study in 1993, in Na Hang Nature Reserve in Vietnam, obtained a population count of 72 individuals (estimated 80), and a subsequent study at the same site in 2005 obtained a population count of 17 individuals (estimated 22).
 Evidenced by both primary and secondary data, the population decline within that 13-year period can only be attributed to hunting activities.